2009–10 FA Cup qualifying rounds: Preliminary round

-Preliminary Round fixtures were played on the weekend of 29 August 2009.
+Preliminary round fixtures were played on the weekend of 29 August 2009.
 A total of 334 clubs took part in this stage of the competition, including the 203 winners from the extra preliminary round and 131 entering at this stage from the six leagues at Level 8 of English football (all except Leyton from Isthmian League Division One North).
 The round featured 50 clubs from Level 10 still in the competition, being the lowest ranked teams in this round.

-First Round Qualifying
+First round qualifying

-The First Round Qualifying fixtures were played on the weekend of 12 September 2009, with replays being played the following mid-week.
+The first round qualifying fixtures were played on the weekend of 12 September 2009, with replays being played the following mid-week.
 A total of 232 clubs took part in this stage of the competition, including the 167 winners from the preliminary round and 65 entering at this stage from the top division of the three leagues at Level 7 of English football, while Halesowen Town from Southern League Premier Division was barred from FA Cup because of financial difficulties.
 The round featured 17 clubs from Level 10 still in the competition, being the lowest-ranked clubs in this round.

-As Newcastle Blue Star folded after the draw took place, Ossett Albion were given a walkover to the Second Round Qualifying.
+As Newcastle Blue Star folded after the draw took place, Ossett Albion were given a walkover to the second round qualifying.

 Bobby Traynor was voted Player of the Round for his hat-trick in Kingstonian's 4–1 win against Bognor Regis Town.

-Second Round Qualifying
+Second round qualifying

-The Second Round Qualifying fixtures were played on the weekend of 26 September 2009.
-A total of 160 clubs took part in this stage of the competition, including the 116 winners from the First Round Qualifying and 44 Level 6 clubs, from Conference North and Conference South, entering at this stage.
+The second round qualifying fixtures were played on the weekend of 26 September 2009.
+A total of 160 clubs took part in this stage of the competition, including the 116 winners from the first round qualifying and 44 Level 6 clubs, from Conference North and Conference South, entering at this stage.
 AFC Wulfrunians, Bardon Hill Sports, East Preston, Gillingham Town and Jarrow Roofing BCA from Level 10 of English football, were the lowest-ranked clubs to qualify for this round of the competition.

-Third round Qualifying
+Third round qualifying

-The Third Round Qualifying took place on the weekend of 10 October 2009.
-A total of 80 clubs took part, all having progressed from the Second Round Qualifying.
+The third round qualifying took place on the weekend of 10 October 2009.
+A total of 80 clubs took part, all having progressed from the second round qualifying.
 Aylesbury and Coventry Sphinx from Level 9 of English football were the lowest-ranked clubs to qualify for this round of the competition.

-Fourth round Qualifying
+Fourth round qualifying

-The Fourth Round Qualifying took place on the weekend of 24 October 2009.
-A total of 64 clubs took part, 40 having progressed from the Third Round Qualifying and 24 clubs from Conference Premier, forming Level 5 of English football, entering at this stage.
+The fourth round qualifying took place on the weekend of 24 October 2009.
+A total of 64 clubs took part, 40 having progressed from the third round qualifying and 24 clubs from Conference Premier, forming Level 5 of English football, entering at this stage.
 Aylesbury from Level 9 of English football was the lowest-ranked club to qualify for this round of the competition.

 Competition proper

-Winners from the Fourth Round Qualifying advanced to the First Round Proper, where clubs from Level 3 and Level 4 of English football, operating in The Football League, first enter the competition.
-See 2009–10 FA Cup for competition details from the First Round Proper onwards.
+Winners from the fourth round qualifying advanced to the first round proper, where clubs from Level 3 and Level 4 of English football, operating in The Football League, first enter the competition.
+See 2009–10 FA Cup for competition details from the first round proper onwards.